 The Insurance Carrier You Choose You can see which insurance carrier offers the lowest paycheck amount for each coverage level.
 For example, if you know you want a Silver option, you can look to see how much each insurance carrier would charge you for it.
 Learn more about insurance carriers.
 Important: Choose an insurance carrier whose network includes providers critical to your care.
-If you see an out-of-network provider, your medical insurance carrier could pay a much lower benefit-leaving you to pay the rest.
+If you see an outof-network provider, your medical insurance carrier could pay a much lower benefit-leaving you to pay the rest.
 Your Dependents You can enroll any combination of you, your eligible spouse/domestic partner, and your children in the option you choose.
 Pay Now or Later?

 It's a trade-off.
 It's up to you to choose which option gives you the best value on your total health care costs.
 Would you rather pay less now and more when you need care?
 Or pay more now and less when you need care?
 Pay Less Now The Bronze and Bronze Plus coverage levels cost less per paycheck, but your deductible is higher.
 That means you'll pay more out of your pocket when you need care.
 Make sure you know how the deductible works.
 Also, make sure the deductible amount is something you could afford in the event you need a lot of health care.
 TIP: You can save money by enrolling in an HSA when you enroll in a Bronze or Bronze Plus coverage level.
 Pay Less Later The Silver, Gold, and Platinum coverage levels cost more per paycheck, but your deductible is lower.
 The Platinum coverage level does not have a deductible.
 If you don't expect to have a lot of health care needs, you could be spending money for benefits you don't use.
 How to Get the Right Medical Option Now that you understand the basics, it's time to put it all together.
 Get confident in your choices-before you enroll-by finding answers to some really important questions.
-And breathe easy knowing online tools will make it easy to make it yours.
-Don't wait.
 Get ready now so when it's time to enroll, you'll have answers to the following questions.
 Which Providers Are In The Carrier's Network?